Infective endocarditis occurs when bacteria enter the bloodstream and travel to and attach to previously injured heart valves.

 Infective endocarditis affects twice as many men as women at all ages.
 It has become more common among older people.
 More than one fourth of all cases occur in people older than 60.

-Infective endocarditis refers specifically to infection of the lining of the heart, but the infection usually also affects the heart valves, and any areas with abnormal connections between the chambers of the heart or its blood vessels (birth defects of the heart).
+Infective endocarditis refers specifically to infection of the lining of the heart, but the infection usually also affects the heart valves, and any areas with abnormal connections between the chambers of the heart or its blood vessels (birth defects of the heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
+Some are severe, but many are not.
+Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more ).
 There are two forms of infective endocarditis:

-Prosthetic valve endocarditis is acute infective endocarditis in a heart valve that has been replaced (prosthetic valve).
+Prosthetic valve endocarditis is acute infective endocarditis in a heart valve that has been replaced Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
+Each ventricle has... read more (prosthetic valve).

 Endocarditis can also be noninfective.
-In noninfective endocarditis, blood clots that do not contain microorganisms form on heart valves and adjacent endocardium.
+In noninfective endocarditis Noninfective Endocarditis Noninfective endocarditis is formation of blood clots on heart valves and the lining of the heart.
+Symptoms occur when a blood clot breaks loose and blocks arteries elsewhere in the body.
+Diagnosis... read more , blood clots that do not contain microorganisms form on heart valves and adjacent endocardium.
 Noninfective endocarditis sometimes leads to infective endocarditis because microorganisms can attach to and grow within the fibrous blood clots.

 In both infective and noninfective endocarditis, accumulations of blood clots (and bacteria in infectious endocarditis) can break free from the heart wall (becoming emboli), travel through the bloodstream, and block an artery.
-This may cause a stroke or damage to the spleen, kidneys, or other organs.
+This may cause a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more or damage to the spleen, kidneys, or other organs.

 Bacteria (or, less often, fungi) that are introduced into the bloodstream can sometimes lodge on heart valves and infect the endocardium.
 Abnormal, damaged, or replacement (prosthetic) valves are more susceptible to infection than normal valves.
 The bacteria that cause subacute bacterial endocarditis nearly always infect abnormal, damaged, or replacement valves.
 However, normal valves can be infected by some aggressive bacteria, especially if many bacteria are present.

 Although bacteria are not normally found in the blood, an injury to the skin, lining of the mouth, or gums (even an injury from a normal activity such as chewing or brushing the teeth) can allow a small number of bacteria to enter the bloodstream.
-Gingivitis (inflammation of the gums) with infection, minor skin infections, and infections elsewhere in the body may introduce bacteria into the bloodstream.
+Gingivitis Gingivitis Gingivitis is mild form of periodontal disease characterized by inflammation of the gums (gingivae).
+Gingivitis results most often from inadequate brushing and flossing but may result from medical... read more (inflammation of the gums) with infection, minor skin infections, and infections elsewhere in the body may introduce bacteria into the bloodstream.

 Certain surgical, dental, and medical procedures may also introduce bacteria into the bloodstream.
-Rarely, bacteria are introduced into the heart during open-heart surgery or heart valve replacement surgery.
-In people with normal heart valves, usually no harm is done, and the body's white blood cells and immune responses rapidly destroy these bacteria.
+Rarely, bacteria are introduced into the heart during open-heart surgery Revascularization Procedures Angina is temporary chest pain or a sensation of pressure that occurs while the heart muscle is not receiving enough oxygen.
+A person with angina usually has discomfort or pressure beneath the... read more or heart valve replacement surgery Repairing or replacing a heart valve Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
+Each ventricle has... read more .
+In people with normal heart valves, usually no harm is done, and the body's white blood cells White Blood Cells The main components of blood include Plasma Red blood cells White blood cells Platelets read more and immune responses Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more rapidly destroy these bacteria.
 However, damaged heart valves may trap the bacteria, which can then lodge on the endocardium and start to multiply.

 If the cause of infective endocarditis is injection of illicit drugs or prolonged use of intravenous lines (sometimes used by doctors to deliver long-term intravenous therapies for people who have serious medical conditions), the tricuspid valve (which opens from the right atrium into the right ventricle) is most often infected.
 In most other cases of endocarditis, the mitral valve or the aortic valve is infected.